When people start their first site they are facing countless decisions: Which WordPress theme to use? What about the plugins? What is this, hosting?

 Once the file is uploaded, go back to the previous screen and Verify.

 Keep in mind that you need to do the above 3 more times.
-Basically, you need to add all
+Basically, you need to add all available versions of your website:

 Once this is done, go to the little wheel > Site Settings > Choose how you want your site to appear.
 I will personally recommend using the version without www. mainly because this will make your URL shorter.